kkrypt0nn/OverScry/README.md

 ## Troubleshooting

-If you encounter issues while using Project Absence, consider the following:
+If you encounter issues while using OverScry, consider the following:

 - Ensure you are running the latest version
 - Report issues: Use the [GitHub issue tracker](https://github.com/kkrypt0nn/OverScry/issues)